Are you innovative, logical, and good at solving problems? If yes, a career as an Urban Planner might be perfect for you.

 To become an Urban Planner in Australia, you need a bachelor's degree in urban, environmental, or regional planning.
 Additionally, study for a relevant postgraduate qualification to work as a professionally accredited urban planner in Australia.

 Is an urban planner profession right for you?
-Read this blog to learn about the job description and how to become an urban planner, including the skills and education you need to launch your career.
+Read this blog to learn about the job description and how to become an urban planner, including the skills, education requirements, qualifications, urban planning jobs, and salary to launch your career.

 1. What Is Urban Planning?

 Urban design is a formal and collaborative process to manage community growth and development.
 It explores the planning and design of public spaces, considering social, aesthetic, economic, and environmental issues.